 As I mentioned, this tartan covered lamp shade came with us on the move.
 I even remember saying to myself, “Do you really need to keep that lamp shade?”
 It’s not like it was in bad shape, but the style just wasn’t going to fit anywhere in our home.

-But I loaded into the hobby shed and wouldn’t you know, when I was told the December challenge was to turn an unexpected item into a form of gift wrap, it didn’t take me long to eye this lamp shade as a potential unexpected gift wrap candidate.
+But I loaded into the hobby shed and wouldn’t you know, I suddenly needed a gift basket and it didn’t take me long to eye this lamp shade as a potential unexpected gift wrap candidate.

 Supplies I used